NEH Program Income Policy

-Income Earned During the Grant Period
+Income Earned During the Period of Performance

-It may be added to the existing project funding to cover increased costs of the project or it may be used to support other
+- It may be added to the existing project funding to cover increased costs of the project or it may be used to support other projects in the humanities;

 - It may be used to finance the non-federal share of the project; or

-Income Earned After the Grant Period
+- Income Earned After the Period of Performance

-In reporting program income earned after the grant period, the grantee shall indicate the amount and sources of the gross income it has earned and the percentage of funding provided to the project by NEH.
+In reporting program income earned after the period of performance, the recipient shall indicate the amount and sources of the gross income it has earned and the percentage of funding provided to the project by NEH.
 The federal share of program income will be determined by (1) deducting the first $50,000 in gross income from total gross income, (2) deducting 5 percent of the balance of gross income to cover possible grantee costs, and (3) multiplying the balance of gross income by half the percentage of funding provided to the project by NEH.
 For example if NEH's award of $250,000 covered 60 percent of a project's costs and the project earned $200,000 in program income during the seven-year reporting period, the federal share of that income would be $42,750 ($200,000 minus $50,000 minus 5% x 30%).
 Once the federal share of income equals the amount of funding provided by NEH, NEH's claim to additional income will be reduced by half.

 If income is to be returned to NEH, a check made payable to the National Endowment for the Humanities and identified as program income must be submitted to the NEH Accounting Office.